position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 - **Notification Service**: responsible for managing the notifications;
 - **Chat Service**: responsible for managing the chat messages.

-Both the Groups and User bounded contexts have been consolidated within the user service due to their strong interrelation and need for frequent, seamless interaction.
+Both the Groups and User bounded contexts have been aggregated within the user service due to their strong interrelation and need for frequent, seamless interaction.
-Separating them into distinct microservices would compromise data consistency and introduce unacceptable levels of latency, making this integration a more efficient and reliable solution.
+Separating them into distinct microservices would compromise data consistency and introduce unacceptable levels of latency; merging together the bounded contexts make the integration more efficient and reliable.
 Indeed, while it's common to map a bounded context to a single microservice, this isn't always the case [^1].

 [^1]: [How to define subdomains](https://microservices.io/post/architecture/2023/08/14/assemblage-overview-part-2-defining-subdomains.html#a-microservice-is-a-collection-of-subdomains)